-Home » Insiders Guides » Insider’s Guide to the London Dungeons
+Home » Insiders Guides » Insider’s Guide to the London Dungeon

-Set alongside the River the Thames, The London Dungeon is now ideally placed as a stand alone attraction or a bolt-on to many other attractions found nearby including the London Eye & SEA LIFE London Aquarium.
+Set alongside the River Thames, The London Dungeon is ideally placed as either a stand alone attraction or a bolt-on to many other Merlin Attractions including the London Eye & SEA LIFE London Aquarium.

 1. The London Dungeon; Online Savings

-When looking for Cheap Tickets for the London Dungeon look out for substantial savings off walk up prices that come with time ticket slots too.
+When searching for cheap tickets for the London Dungeon, look out for substantial savings off walk up prices that come with time ticketed slots.
 Although timed sessions will not completely avoid the queues, (the London Dungeon suggest you should anticipate up to a 45-60 minute wait during peak times), it will substantially reduce your waiting time.
-For full flexibility, look out for the Anytime Ticket that offers you full flexibility on when you visit during your selected date.
+Tickets purchased online also allow you to reschedule your visit up to 3 times at no additional cost should your plans change, (t&c’s apply).

-TO BOOK GO TO London Dungeon Tickets – save ££’s off walk up ticket prices!
+TO BOOK GO TO THE London Dungeon Tickets from £27pp – guarantee entry & save up to £8pp off standard price tickets!

 Billed as a immersive experience, within a darkened environment, you’ll be moving at pace from room to room accompanied by themed actors.
 Whilst mobile phones are not permitted during your journey, you’ll have the opportunity to purchase photographic souvenirs at the end of your tour.
 To get the most from your experience, we suggest you simply jump in and immerse yourself within the experience and get involved with the audience participation.